andidev/spring-bootstrap-enterprise/README.md

 A Spring Web Application using Hibernate, Thymeleaf and Twitter Bootstrap built to use as a template for new projects.
 This project is still under heavy development but the master branch should be runnable.
 Be aware that some old legacy code is still included.

+Peaple who found this project may want to take a look at the [JHipster](https://jhipster.github.io/) project.
+There are a lot of similarities to this project and it is more mature.

 ### Some Features
 * 100% Java Config
 * Spring Profiles for Environments (localhost, development, test, production)